EMMALULULU/contact_manager/README.md

 Prerequisites
 -------------

-To run this project, please ensure the following are installed:
+To run this project on your local machine, please ensure the following are installed:

 -   **Node.js**: Version 18.x or higher (available at [nodejs.org](https://nodejs.org/)).
 -   **npm**: Included with Node.js; update it with npm install -g npm if needed.